-Creative Movement – Ages 4-5- 45 minute classes.
-Our Creative Movement program offers a fun, guided way for children aged 4-5 to explore dance through classes that encourage an exploration of movement in a safe and non-competitive environment.
-Our trained staff introduces children to basic dance steps while developing motor skills, strength, balance and flexibility.
+FUNdamentals of Dance I and II – Ages 4-6.
+45 minute classes.
+Our FUNdamentals of Dance program offers a fun, guided way for children aged 4-6 to explore dance through classes that encourage an exploration of movement in a safe and non-competitive environment.
+Our trained faculty introduces children to basic dance steps while developing motor skills, strength, balance and flexibility.
 We also work on social skills such as taking turns and following directions, as well as musicality, creativity, and joy in movement.
+The class also incorporates Tumbling as well as PreBallet and PreJazz movement.

 Ballet –A highly stylized form of dance using intricate steps and expressive gestures that promotes strength, flexibility and discipline.
 Students begin their classical ballet training with an emphasis on technique and artistry.
 Progressing through these levels may take more than one year at each level.